 Outcomes: in most of these cases orders were made in line with our clients' wishes and administrators were removed or replaced with ones who were more acceptable to our client.
 In various cases we negotiated with administrators to achieve satisfactory outcomes.
 In several cases administrators were changed to one of our client's choice.
 In some cases we assisted our client to recover funds from a previous administrator.
 In some matters the application was withdrawn, dismissed or revoked so that our client regained control of their finances.
 Some clients were provided with information and advice that empowered them to resolve their issue themselves.
-One matter lead to inappropriate payments to DHHS ceasing.
-In another matter our client was granted access to a considerable amount of his money.
-In another of these matters our client is now managing his own affairs with the assistance of a Supportive Power of Attorney, and making his own decisions.
+In one matter the sale of a client's house was prevented.